The Office of the Vice President of Student Affairs / Dean of Students

 Student charges are due prior to the start of each term, unless the student has selected the ten month installment plan.
 The ten month installment plan consists of five payments per semester.
 Refer to the Student Accounts brochure for specific dates.
 Registration for the subsequent term or for a May Term travel course is not allowed, transcripts of credits are not released and a degree is not granted if there are any outstanding bills to the University.

-Students are paid monthly with paychecks being available for distribution on the 10th of the following month, beginning in October.
-Hours worked in August will be available on September 14th.
-Additional time is required to process the first payroll of the academic year.
+Students are paid monthly with paychecks being available for distribution on the 10th of the following month, beginning in September.
 Students are required to show their I.D. card to pick up their paychecks.
 Students may elect one of two options for receiving their pay.

 Option 1 - Pick up their paycheck at the Cashier's window.